santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-fileupload-image.md

 ```

 Then in the C# code I have created a method `LoadImage` that accepts a argument `InputFileChangeEventArgs` .
 When user select the image this method triggers and provides the information about the file.
-In the below code you can see that I am reading the file as `Stream` and then
+In the below code you can see that I am reading the file as `Stream` and then converting it to base64 string so that we can show it in `img` tag.

 ```csharp
  public async Task LoadImage(InputFileChangeEventArgs inputFileChangeEventArgs)